-Malaysian, Non-Independent Executive Director Aged 42, Mr Ong Wei Kuan, male, was appointed to the Board of Directors of TNLHB on 1 April 2011.
+Non-Independent Deputy Managing Director Malaysian, Aged 43, Male

+Mr Ong Wei Kuan was appointed to the Board of Directors of TNLHB on 1 April 2011.
 He holds a Bachelor of Science in Information System from Leeds University of United Kingdom.
 He joined Tiong Nam Group of Companies in year 2005 as head of IT and cost management department.
 He also sits on the Board of Directors of several subsidiaries of the Company and other unrelated private companies.